SS Principessa Mafalda: Early history

 Specifically designed for voyages between Genoa and Buenos Aires, Principessa Mafalda was considered the best ship on this route for several years, travelling at a relatively rapid 18 knots.
 Her amenities included a two-story ballroom and spacious cabins in Louis XVI style.
-On the eve of World War I, 22 August 1914, she made her one and only voyage between Genoa and New York City.
-During the war she was requisitioned by the Italian Royal Navy and housed officers at Taranto.
+On the eve of World War I, on 22 August 1914, she made her one and only voyage between Genoa and New York City.
+During the war, she was requisitioned by the Italian Royal Navy and housed officers at Taranto.
 She resumed her prewar South American service in 1918.
 She remained the NGI's flagship until 1922, when the SS Giulio Cesare assumed the role.
 By 1926 the Mafalda had made over 90 long but uneventful round trips.

 On 10 January 1920, the ship was reported missing due to hitting a mine with a full loss of life.
 Two days later, it sent a radio signal that it was safe and was proceeding as normal.